-The Dale Cooper character in the first season was largely fantastical, complete with character quirks, slightly oddball behavior and an uncanny ability to be two steps ahead of everyone around him.
-Those traits added to his charm and to his mystique.
-Cooper was a Tibetan influenced Sherlock Holmes with the ability to be pulled elsewhere in his dreams and a strong enough sense of self confidence to know that his dreams needed to be followed and were more than just a catalog of the day’s events replaying in his subconscious.
+The Dale Cooper character in the first season was mostly fantastical, complete with character quirks, slightly oddball behavior and an uncanny ability to be two steps ahead of everyone around him.
+Those traits added to his charm and his mystique.
+Cooper was a Tibetan influenced Sherlock Holmes with the ability to be pulled elsewhere in his dreams and a strong enough sense of self-confidence to know that his dreams needed to be followed and were more than just a catalogue of the day’s events replaying in his subconscious.
 To be fair, whose daily life involves backwards talking dancing little men, dead homecoming queens and red rooms though?

 In the second season, we saw Cooper become a bit more humanized.
 Frustrations with the case, being shot and an increasing pressure to find the killer before anyone else died began to take their toll on Coop.
 Combine these details with the threat of Windom Earle, which was mentioned early in the season yet didn’t manifest until much later down the road and Cooper’s plate and mind were full.
 There were also his growing feelings for Audrey to consider as Cooper took a detour from the case to rescue her, further involving himself in the problems within the town of Twin Peaks and its residents.
 However, the fantastical side of Cooper won out and he was able to rely on clues given to him by The Giant to eventually solve the case.
 The true deconstruction of Dale Cooper started afterwards when Cooper was briefly suspended from the FBI and truly lost his sense of self.
 You could see how much of his self worth and confidence was tied into his career, his suit and his persona.
 Cooper was less intuitive during that stretch in the middle of season two, certainly not as calm and collected as we knew him to be and the wheels were set in motion here for his upcoming trials and tribulations.

-I’ve always believed Cooper to be a man who operates best when he is following what he believes to be his spiritual path is.
-His initiative nature allows him not to believe in coincidence and that clues as to what he should be doing next are always being presented to him—it’s just his job to be aware of said clues.
+I’ve always believed Cooper to be a man who operates best when he is following what he considers to be his spiritual path is.
+His intuitive nature allows him not to believe in coincidence and that clues as to what he should be doing next are always being presented to him—it’s just his job to be aware of said clues.
 During the middle of season two, his path was not clear.
 He was treading water—not working on what he believed to be his purpose was.
 I’ve always thought that Josie’s death and seeing both Bob and the LMFAP in Josie’s room at the Great Northern was when Cooper was reactivated.
 He was face to face with a problem, these supernatural characters and that was the kind of call to action that a character like Special Agent Dale Cooper needed to get back on track.
-His actions showed more confidence in the episodes that followed with one noticeable exception—the introduction of Annie Blackburn.
-While I have no intentions of theorizing about Annie and perhaps her larger purpose here, the key factor I want to make note of is that while Cooper was reactivated after his recent slump, he was not fully reactivated.
+His actions showed more confidence in the episodes that followed with one notable exception—the introduction of Annie Blackburn.
+While I have no intentions of theorizing about Annie and perhaps her larger purpose here, the key factor I want to make a note of is that while Cooper was reactivated after his recent slump, he was not fully reactivated.
 He was distracted.
-Instead of being the self assured Special Agent we loved from before, he was off a step.
+Instead of being the self-assured Special Agent we loved from before, he was off a step.
 Knowing what we learned in Part 17 of The Return, Cooper had a larger mission than what we knew of in the original series: the investigation and attempt to stop the power known as Judy.
 Cooper was not moving towards that goal with the same level of precision and determination that he had in the Laura Palmer case.
 While I said I wasn’t going to get into Annie much, one can’t help but wonder if something was slowing Cooper down and distracting him for a reason?

 We all know how Cooper’s story plays out from here: Upon entering the Lodge, Cooper becomes trapped and his doppelgänger is the one that leaves, complete with Bob just for good measure.
 Major Briggs dies.
 The town of Twin Peaks goes into a deep decline.
-Cooper’s shadow self causes a lot of pain and suffering and there was no Special Agent Dale Cooper around to stop him.
+Cooper’s shadow self causes a lot of pain and suffering, and there was no Special Agent Dale Cooper around to stop him.
 The balancing act between good and evil was tipped to one side’s favor for what we can assume was a lot of those twenty five years Cooper was trapped.
 Our story picks back up with Cooper being told that he can leave and he’s once again given a mission: Find Laura.
 As I discussed in a previous column, Leland Palmer’s only two scripted words were perhaps the most important of the entire 18 hours.
-He sets Cooper on a path, for reasons unknown, that becomes Cooper’s character arc for the entire third season.
-I think it’s pretty safe to assume that the One Armed Man and the Evolution of the Arm wanted to swap Mr. C for our Cooper because they knew Bob was with Mr. C and what was Bob’s job in their operation?
-To bring back garmonbozia, a job which he hadn’t done in 25 years.
-I think this also speaks as to why the One Armed Man assists Agent Cooper during his time as Dougie.
-It wasn’t about helping Cooper, it was about bringing Bob home to feed them pain and suffering.
+He sets Cooper on a path, for reasons unknown, that becomes Cooper’s character arc for the whole of the third season.
+I think it’s pretty safe to assume that the One-Armed Man and the Evolution of the Arm wanted to swap Mr C for our Cooper because they knew Bob was with Mr C and what was Bob’s job in their operation?
+To bring back garmonbozia, a task which he hadn’t done in 25 years.
+I think this also speaks as to why the One-Armed Man assists Agent Cooper during his time as Dougie.
+It wasn’t about helping Cooper; it was about bringing Bob home to feed them pain and suffering.
 Is it safe to assume that Leland was yet another messenger in Dale Cooper’s life, giving him the instructions he needs so he can continue down his path towards his personal mission?
 I think so.
 Given that we know that The Fireman also communicated with Dale, giving him instructions (or were they clues?) it doesn’t seem far fetched at all to think Leland was doing the same.
-Cooper was primed and ready for his post Lodge mission when Mr. C flipped the script and Dale Cooper instead had yet another detour in his life, this time as Dougie Jones.
+Cooper was primed and ready for his post Lodge mission when Mr C flipped the script and Dale Cooper instead had yet another detour in his life, this time as Dougie Jones.

 The final televised hour of Dale Cooper’s journey we witnessed is perhaps the most difficult to navigate through.
 We see him almost reliving the same Red Room experiences from Parts 1 and 2, only with some slight variances.
-The scenes are quicker and Cooper is more confident.
-He makes his way through the maze of red curtains with a season one level of self assurance and seems to know exactly what he’s doing.
-However its almost like the Lodge is making him relive all of this because he didn’t complete his task correctly and now he’s forced to do this again.
-Upon exiting, Diane is waiting for him and Cooper is again coming off as self assured.
+The scenes are quicker, and Cooper is more confident.
+He makes his way through the maze of red curtains with a season one level of self-assurance and seems to know exactly what he’s doing.
+However, it’s almost like the Lodge is making him relive all of this because he didn’t complete his task correctly and now he’s forced to do this again.
+Upon exiting, Diane is waiting for him and Cooper is again coming off as self-assured.
 As they drive and attempt to “go somewhere else”, Cooper does not share Diane’s concerns.
-Maybe he thinks he knows what to do or maybe he just doesn’t care because he knows he has to do this.
-I tend to think that its his belief in self here.
+Maybe he thinks he knows what to do or perhaps he just doesn’t care because he knows he has to do this.
+I tend to think that it is his belief in self here.
 The “somewhere else” that they go to is a dreamlike landscape – perhaps the other side of “between two worlds”.
-A place where Cooper has the name of Mr. C’s deceased son.
-Memories crossing over from one world to the next perhaps?
+A place where Cooper has the name of Mr C’s deceased son.
+Memories crossing over from one world to the next, perhaps?
 There’s been a lot of speculation about this being a unified Cooper here.
 While that sounds great in theory, I’m of the opinion that Cooper knows he’s on the other side of “between two worlds” and the only thing that matters to him is the same task he’s been on all season long—finding Laura.
-Sure he’s still going to help the waitress being harassed but he’s not worried about disposing of the cowboys in a typical law enforcement manner.
-That just slows him down.
+Sure he’s still going to help the waitress being harassed, but he’s not worried about disposing of the cowboys in a typical law enforcement manner.
+That slows him down.